mtmanning93/Reach_reports/README.md

 The account page is the where the user can manage their account details and reports.
 There a large, centered, profile box contiaining the users personal information and no of written reports statistic.
 Included are 2 links to ['Edit'](#edit-delete-account-link) and ['Delete'](#edit-delete-account-link) their account.

 Beneath is the list of the reports written by the user.
-Each report in the list has similar information to the items on [reports](#reports) page, however, in the account the user can ['Edit'](#edit-report-link) or ['Delete'](#delete-report-link) their reports via links added to the list item.
+Each report in the list has similar information to the items on [reports](#reports) page, however, in the account, the user can ['Edit'](#edit-report-link) or ['Delete'](#delete-report-link) their reports via links added to the list item.

 <details>
 <summary>Account Full Screenshots</summary>